Mallow United F.C.: Founding of the club

-It was decided to enter a team in the Munster Junior and F.A.I.
-Cups.
-The appointment of a selection committee and team captain would be made at a later meeting.
-The club colours would be black and red.
-A club membership fee of 2/6 (12p) a year and a weekly charge of 3d to be collected on Sundays.
+Mallow United Football Club was formed at a meeting held in the Central Hotel, Mallow on 11 November 1926.
+Originally named Mallow Association Football Club, the attendees chose the club colours of red and black and set the annual membership fee at two shillings and sixpence (2/6) with a weekly charge of threepence (3d).
+The club also decided to affiliate and enter teams into the Munster Junior Cup.

+F.G.
+Ward of Bridge Street was elected as the club's first chairman and W.J.
+Robinson of Spa Square was appointed secretary and treasurer.
+Also present at this meeting were: F.J.
+Farley, J. O'Keeffe, L. Ward, (all of Bridge Street); G. Grogan, C. Davis, D. Sheehan (all of Main Street); G.A.
+Robinson, J. Hartnett, (both of Spa Walk); D. Burns, F. Mahony (both of Ballydaheen); F. Clune of Fair Street; L. Kennan of Humes Lane and G. Byrne of Bank Place.
+The group decided to delay the appointment of a selection committee and team captain until the club had formed a team.

 First recorded fixtures

-The second meeting was held on 24 November 1926 at 119 Main St. At this meeting arrangements were made for the first match for a Mallow United team who were to play Sunnyside Rovers.
-The team selected for this historic fixture were: G. Robinson, J. Hartnett, W. Robinson, F. Mahony, C. Davis, D. Burns.
-G. Kennedy, P. McDermott, Wm Conway, F.G Ward, T. Crowley.
-Team captain would be F.G.
-Ward.
+The second meeting was held at 119 Main Street on 24 November 1926.
+At the meeting, arrangements were made for the club's first match; to be played against Sunnyside Rovers.
+The players selected for the inaugural fixture were: G. Robinson, J. Hartnett, W. Robinson, F. Mahony, C. Davis, D. Burns.
+G. Kennedy, P. McDermott, W. Conway, F.G.
+Ward and T. Crowley with F.G.
+Ward chosen as team captain.

-Mallow United played Glenview in the FAI Junior Cup on 20 January 1927.
-The Mallow team was: G.A.
+Mallow United were drawn against Glenview in the FAI Junior Cup and played the match on 20 January 1927.
+The Mallow team consisted of G.A.
 Robinson, F. Mahony, W.J.
 Robinson.
 W. Conway, F.G.
-Ward (Captain) C. Davis (Vice-captain), D. Burns, G.Kennedy, J.C.
+Ward (captain) C. Davis (vice-captain), D. Burns, G.Kennedy, J.C.
 Kelly, P. McDermott and J. Hartnett.

 Mallow's 1st round Munster Junior Cup match on 20 February 1927 was against Sunnyside Rovers with Mallow losing the game with a score of 5 goals to 2.
 The team line up for the game was G.A.
 Robinson.
 G. Kennedy, W.J.
 Robinson.
 F.O'Mahony, C. Davis, J. Matthews, F.G.Ward (Captain) D. Burns, J.J.
 McDermott, W. Conway and R. Lenihan.
 The three substitutes listed for the match were J.J.
 Hartnett, E. Hanley and A. Callaghan.

 By this time, the committee had appointed Major Godfrey, Dr. E. F. O' Connor and Mr. G. Kennedy as team coaches.
 The committee was also active in trying to secure the Fair Field as a playing pitch from Mr. W. Priestley.